magmukendi/my100daysOfCode.v.2/README.md

 ### **Thoughts**:

 ## Day 22/100 June 27th 2022:

 ### **Today's Progress**:

+Today I started working on puppeteer.
+It is a javascript for webscraping in Chromium.

+I just got my hands it.
+Let's see where it leads us.
 ### **Thoughts**:

 ## Day 21/100 June 26th 2022:
 ### **Today's Progress**:

+Today I worked on algorithmic question from Interview Cake.

+The questions was about finding a way to manage meeting schedule in a team.
+If we have a time intervals for each meeting by sub team we need to come up with a meeting interval that might work for most of the members.

 ### **Thoughts**:

+This took me some time to figure out but hey Here we are, DONE.

+###  **Link**:

+The source code can be found at [meeting schedule](https://github.com/LeGrandMAG/Data-Structures-and-Algorithm/blob/master/Python/Algorithm/meetingTime.py)

 ## Day 20/100 June 25th 2022:
 ### **Today's Progress**: